 In June 2018, the Company completed private offers to exchange \$62 million, \$220 million and \$44 million of outstanding 2020 Notes, 2021 Notes and 2022 Notes, respectively, for \$297 million of newly issued 6.694% notes due in January 2027 and \$52 million in cash consideration, which included a \$24 million exchange premium.
 The exchange was treated as a modification under ASC 470, Debt, and no gain or loss was recognized.
-The exchange premium will be amortized through the maturity date of January 2027 and is included within Long-term Debt on the May 4, 2019 and February 2, 2019 Consolidated Balance Sheets.
-The obligation to pay principal and interest on the 2027 Notes is jointly and severally guaranteed on a full and unconditional basis by certain of the Company's 100% owned subsidiaries (the "Guarantors").
+The exchange premium is being amortized through the maturity date of January 2027 and is included within Long-term Debt on the Consolidated Balance Sheets.
+The obligation to pay principal and interest on the 2027 Notes is jointly and severally guaranteed on a full and unconditional basis by the Guarantors.